Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

 Return as JSON: {revenue, expenses, margin}.

-Gemini 3 supports native structured output with minimal setup.
+Gemini 3 supports structured output with very little setup.
+A simple pattern that works well:

 Task: {{what to extract or generate}}